Healthdirect Free Australian health advice you can count on.

 What is confusion?

-Confusion is a term that refers to a decline in cognitive ability, that is, our ability to think, learn and understand.
-A decline in cognitive ability is often associated with dementia.
+Confusion is a term that refers to a decline in your cognitive ability.
+Your ability to think, learn and understand can be affected.
+Confusion is often associated with dementia, delirium and/or other medical conditions.

 When should I call an ambulance?

-Confusion can be the sign of a serious medical condition.
-Call triple zero (000) and ask for advice if you (or someone you care for) experience any of the following:
+Confusion can be a sign of a serious medical condition.
+Call triple zero (000) and ask for advice if you or someone you care for experience any of the following:

 • sudden onset of confusion